 Nathalie Bujold joined the l’Oeil de Poisson collective when it was founded in 1985.
 In 1992, she completed a Bachelor’s degree at Université Laval and was awarded the Prix René-Richard.
 In 2016, she obtained a Master’s degree in visual and media arts from UQAM.
 The same year, her work was exhibited at Vidéochroniques, Marseille.
 Monograph programs of her single-channel videos have been presented at GIV, Vidéographe, Heure Exquise! and Pleasure Dome.
 In 2008, she was awarded the Prix de la création artistique by the Conseil des arts et des lettres du Québec (CALQ) for her video Les trains où vont les choses.
 Her work has been presented in Canada at Stride and AKA as well as in numerous places across Quebec, notably the Cinémathèque québécoise, the Musée national de beaux-arts du Québec (MNBAQ), and the festivals AKOUSMA, Phos, FIMAV, FIFA and Percéides.

 director, scriptwriter and editor

 Pier-Philippe Chevigny is a director, screenwriter and editor from Montreal, Quebec.
 He has worked on a wide variety of projects including music videos, documentaries, television shows and commercial spots.
 His fiction films focus on sociopolitical themes such as immigration and social justice.
-His 2014 short film Tala has gathered international attention, selected in over 40 festivals worldwide and bought by european channel ARTE.
-Recently, Vétérane has had its world premiere at the prestigious Festival international du film francophone in Namur, Belgium, and has won multiple awards at Gala Prends ça court.
-He is currently writing the screenplay for his first feature-length film.
+For the past few years, his short films such as Tala, Vétérane, or more recently Recrue, launched in 2019 in competition at the prestigious Toronto International Film Festival, have earned him international attention.
+Pier-Philippe is currently working on the development of two projects of feature-length film.

 filmmaker, animator and cartoonist